Engagement dress of Catherine Middleton: Reception and influence

 The dress, worth £385, sold out within hours of its debut in both the U.K and the U.S. Vogue wrote that the piece became an "overnight sensation" after photos of Middleton's engagement circulated worldwide.
 In New York City, where the dress retails for about $615, a buyer for an Issa retailer stated "People are going crazy for this dress...
 We have a wait list growing by the day."
 The high street "became awash with copies" of the gown.
 Middleton's look was credited with increasing attention on Issa's designs during London Fashion Week in 2011.
 A new tartan was created by McCalls Highlandwear, named "Royal Pride", inspired by the dress.
 Several publications speculated that Issa was a contender to design Middleton's wedding gown.
 The dress's popularity helped boost sales by 45% for the Issa London label.
 As a result of unprecedented demand, Issa went "into administration" after having difficulty coping with the amount of orders, before relaunching in 2015 with House of Fraser.
 The dress, named "The Kate Tie Wrap Dress", is now sold in various different colours, and retails for £99.

 Vanity Fair referred to the dress as "iconic" and "unforgettable".
 StyleCaster labelled it among the most iconic dresses of 2010.
-The Telegraph opined that the design underscored Middleton's "youthful elegance".
+The Daily Telegraph opined that the design underscored Middleton's "youthful elegance".
 The Guardian noted that Middleton had chosen a similar color to Diana's engagement outfit, with both dresses chosen to match the ring.
 After her engagement appearance, Glamour reported that "the princess-to-be is already well on her way to becoming a serious trendsetter."
 Middleton was reported to have replaced Lady Gaga as the top online fashion search phrase.
 The Daily Beast credited Middleton and Issa with an "aesthetic shift in British fashion" toward polished, "scrubbed-up", "attractive" trends, as opposed to previous grunge fashion inspired by Kate Moss.
-In 2019, The Telegraph wrote that the dress had been one of her "most memorable and significant fashion choices".
+In 2019 The Telegraph wrote that the dress had been one of her "most memorable and significant fashion choices".
 The dress and its impact was described as the start of "the Kate effect", her reported impact on fashion and style.